Skyrockets influenced me quite a few times for shooting firework photos.

 My cousin and I decided to move to the terrace and take pictures of those fireworks.

 This time I was carrying a tripod.

 I have written further covering firework photography settings.
-Inevitably, you’ll be all apt to do so, although some patience will be required.
+You’ll be all apt to do so, although you will require some patience.

-Therefore, we would discuss that in the succeeding stages.
+Therefore, we will discuss that in the succeeding stages.

 Hence, being decided, we finished up lighting the Diyas and went straight to the terrace with tripods and cameras.

 The rockets were touching the sky.
 That’s why they are called skyrockets.